The Importance of Vocational Expert Testimony at a Disability Hearing

 Here’s an example of how your attorney might cross-examine a VE:

 Conducting a successful cross-examination as a claimant is very difficult.
-You need experience with disability hearings and knowledge of Social Security law to ask the questions that will successfully rule out all the jobs the VE said you could do.
-To avoid losing your hearing based on the VE's testimony, consider hiring an experienced disability lawyer to represent you.
+You need to know how to combine multiple impairments under Social Security law and have experience with disability hearings to ask questions that will successfully rule out all the jobs the VE said you could do.

 Boost Your Chance of Being Approved